About me

 This is Aitor Alvarez-Gila’s personal webpage.

-I got my PhD on deep learning in July 2022 from Universitat Autònoma de Barcelona (UAB).
+I got my PhD on deep learning in 2022 from Universitat Autònoma de Barcelona (UAB).
 The thesis was developed at Computer Vision Center’s LAMP (Learning And Machine Perception) team, under the supervision of Joost van de Weijer (CVC) and Estibaliz Garrote (Tecnalia).

 In past lives, I’ve also been a consultant in a dark suit working for multinational financial companies and public administration.